abonello/food_nutrition/README.md

     Here, each item is in an accordion panel.
 Opening a panel will display a card.
 I chose to display the info on a card which can rotate and show extra information at the back of the card.
 At the back, the user will also find buttons to edit or delete that particular food item.

     Apart from the button saying: "More info and Controls at the back", the curved arrow at the top right corner of the card is a visual indication pointing to the back of the card.
-    CAN I ADD A LINK TO THE ARROW TO FUNCTION AS A BUTTON?
-    ---

 2. **Dashboard**
     In the dashboard view, the user is able to filter items based on categories, and a number of paramter combinations.
 At the bottom of the page there is a table which initially will show all products, currently up to 1000, but will be reduced depending on the filters applied.
 The name of the food item in the table is a button.
-    # I would like to add pagination to the food table

     Clicking a food item in the table will open a modal which will display the data related to that food item.